 Jenny has 25 years’ experience of connecting policy and professional practice in further and vocational education at local, regional and national level.
 In 2012-13, she led the national Commission on Adult Vocational Teaching and Learning and authored its report ‘It’s about work…’.

 Before joining ASDAN in September 2016, Jenny was Director of Vocational Education and Training at the Education and Training Foundation.
+She also secured a PGDip in Practitioner Research from UCL Institute of Education at that time, looking at how students are equipped for the world of work.
 Between 2008 and 2010, she managed the Inquiry into the Future for Lifelong Learning at NIACE, and authored its supplementary paper on learning and work.

 Jenny led the development of Southampton City Council’s plans for lifelong learning and community schools within the newly formed unitary authority in the early 2000s, having started her career working on education and business links in Dorset in the 1990s, during which time she was involved in an ASDAN project on recording core skills.
-Jenny is currently a doctoral student at UCL Institute of Education.
+To be leading ASDAN is a dream come true.

 Sandra began her career at the BBC in Bristol and has over 25 years’ experience as a Commercial Management Accountant for several global businesses and charities.
 She has considerable experience in senior leadership, budget setting, and successfully integrating finance, IT, HR and procurement functions across complex multi-divisional organisations.
 Sandra is also a Safeguarding Councillor for a local school in South Gloucestershire.